emtreg/emtreg.github.io/_posts/2020-02-18-enforcing-SRP-in-methods.md

 	end
 {% endhighlight %}

-<p>As you can see, all of the methods in this class are very straightforward and are closely related to the Player class's central purpose: allow the player to make a move</p>
+<p>As you can see, all of the methods in this class are very straightforward and are closely related to the Player class's central purpose, which is to allow a player to make a move</p>